 Nuclear receptor coactivators dramatically enhance the transcriptional activity of steroid receptors in vitro, including ER and PR (31-33).
-In addition to early models of nuclear receptor coactivators functioning as a bridge between receptors and the general transcriptional machinery, nuclear receptor coactivators are thought to contribute to nuclear receptor transcription through a variety of processes, including phosphorylation, methylation. acetvlation and chromatin remodeling (32, 34-36).
-The first steroid receptor coactivator to be cloned was steroid receptor coactivator-1 (SRC-1, also known as NcoA-1) (33), which was later found to be a member of a larger family of p160 proteins that includes SRC-2 (GRIP1, TIF2 and NCoA-2) (37) and SRC-3 (AIB1, TRAM-1, p/CIP, ACTR, RAC3) (38).
-Under most conditions, the p160 family and other coactivators physically interact with steroid receptors, including ER and PR, in the presence of an agonist, but not in the absence of ligand or in the presence of an antagonist or selective receptor modulators (33, 39-44) (but c.f.
-(45, 46)).
-It is well established that selective estrogen receptor modulators (SERMs) regulate ER activity in a tissue specific manner (47).
-For example, tamoxifen can block ER action through competitive binding or can activate ER depending on the cellular environment, including the ratio of coactivators and corepressors (48).
+In addition to early models of nuclear receptor coactivators functioning as a bridge between receptors and the general transcriptional machinery, nuclear receptor coactivators are thought to contribute to nuclear receptor transcription through a variety of processes, including phosphorylation, methylation, acetylation, and chromatin remodeling (32, 34-36).
+The first steroid receptor coactivator to be cloned was steroid receptor coactivator (SRC)-1 [also known as nuclear receptor coactivator (NCoA)-1] (33), which was later found to be a member of a larger family of p160 proteins that includes SRC-2 (glucocorticoid receptor-interacting protein, transcription intermediary factor, and NCoA-2) (37) and SRC-3 (amplified in breast cancer 1, TRAM-1, p/CIP, activator of thyroid and retinoic acid receptor, and RAC3) (38).
+Under most conditions, the p160 family and other coactivators physically interact with steroid receptors, including ER and PR, in the presence of an agonist, but not in the absence of ligand or the presence of an antagonist or selective receptor modulators (33, 39-44) (but cf. Refs.
+45, 46).
+It is well established that selective estrogen receptor modulators (SERMs) regulate ER activity in a tissuespecific manner (47).
+For example, tamoxifen can block ER action through competitive binding or can activate ER, depending on the cellular environment, including the ratio of coactivators and corepressors (48).
 Using this same rationale, it has been suggested that RU486 is a selective PR modulator (SPRM) (49, 50).

 A variety of studies have begun to investigate nuclear receptor coactivator function in hormone action in brain.
-SRC-1 mRNA and protein are expressed at high levels in the rodent hippocampus, cerebellum, hypothalamus, paraventricular nucleus, thalamus and amygdala (51-57) (and for review see (58)).
-Moreover, recent work reveals that hypothalamic neurons coexpress ovarian steroid receptors (ER and PR) and SRC-1 (59).
-In addition, we and others have found that SRC-1 is important for ER and PR action in brain, including regulation of ER transcriptional activity (55, 60) and hormonedependent sexual differentiation of the brain (61) and sexual behavior (55, 60-64).
+SRC-1 mRNA and protein are expressed at high levels in the rodent hypothalamus, hippocampus, cerebellum, paraventricular nucleus, thalamus, and amygdala (51-57) (for review see Ref.
+58).
+Moreover, recent work revealed that hypothalamic neurons coexpress ovarian steroid receptors (ER and PR) and SRC-1 (59).
+In addition, we and others have found that SRC-1 is important for ER and PR action in brain, including regulation of ER transcriptional activity (55, 60), hormone-dependent sexual differentiation of the brain (61), and sexual behavior (55, 60-64).
 Finally, the p160 coactivators appear to function in glucocorticoid receptor action in glial cells (65).

-While cell culture studies indicate that receptor-coactivator interactions occur in a ligand-dependent manner, it is not known if coactivators from brain physically associate with receptors.
+Whereas cell culture studies indicate that receptor-coactivator interactions occur in a ligand-dependent manner, it is not known whether coactivators from brain physically associate with receptors.
 Therefore, we tested the hypothesis that SRC-1, from brain regions rich in steroid receptors, physically associates with steroid receptors in a ligand-dependent manner.
 To test this hypothesis, we developed pull-down assays using recombinant PR and ER subtypes and SRC-1 from female rat hypothalamus and hippocampus.
-The present findings are in contrast with those of previous cell culture receptor-coactivator interaction studies and reveal the importance of investigating these interactions using biologically-relevant brain tissue.
+The present findings are in contrast with those of previous cell culture receptor-coactivator interaction studies and reveal the importance of investigating these interactions using biologically relevant brain tissue.
 In addition, such studies may lead to the discovery of new cofactors that modulate steroid receptor action in brain.